Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 rcctl disable dhcpleased
 ```

-## 3. Permanently disable `resolvd` (recommended for a router)  (IPv4/IPv6)
+## 3. Permanently disable `resolvd` (IPv4/IPv6)

-I would recommend having full control over DNS, otherwise, `resolvd` will continually overwrite `/etc/resolve.conf` and the ISP DNS will be assigned to the router via DHCP:
+Unless it is stopped and disabled, `resolvd` will continually overwrite `/etc/resolve.conf` and the ISP's DNS will be assigned to the router via DHCP:

 ```sh
 rcctl stop resolvd